Higher homotopy normalities in topological groups: -spaces and -maps

 \end{enumerate} A pair $(f,(\{f_i\}_i,L))$ of a pointed map and an $A_n$-form on it is called an \textit{$A_n$-map}.
-The space of $A_n$-maps from an $A_n$-space $H$ to a topological monoid $G$ is written as
+The space of $A_n$-maps from an $A_n$-space $H$ to a topological monoid $G$ is denoted by

 \end{dfn}